Zonos/typescript-sdk/README.md

 </summary>

-To calculate the full landed cost of an item, use the `fullLandedCost` method.
+To calculate the full landed cost of items, use the `fullLandedCost` method.
 This method requires a `credentialToken` and a `variables` object containing the `itemCreateWorkflowInput` array, the `landedCostCalculateWorkflowInput` object, and the `partyCreateWorkflowInput` array.

 #### Example: